-Demonstration Delivery: The Company will test this technology in one or two customer sites and determine savings, customer benefits and integration into existing systems, as well as develop materials to educate contractors, owners and trade allies on technology and its benefits.
+Demonstration Delivery: The Company will test this technology in one or two customer sites and determine savings, customer benefits and integration into existing systems, as well as develop materials to educate contractors, owners and trade allies on technology programs.

 The application of this technology is for large commercial customers.
-This technology can be a prescriptive offering within the energy efficiency programs.
+This technology could potentially be a custom or prescriptive offering within the energy efficiency